The Greatest Ever Scottish Heavy Rock Bands (With Videos)

 A band that was based in Ayrshire and formed in 1982.
 Vocalist Stewartie Adams teamed up with guitarist Eddie Trainer, drummer Tam Cramer, and bass player Georgie Pringle.
 They later added Paul Stephens on the keyboard.
 They built up an assured reputation on the local West of Scotland scene in the 80's.

 It resulted in their sole album called 'Up an' Cumin' which was released in 1987.
 It included stand-out tracks like 'Don't Walk Away', 'Way of Destiny, 'Say Goodbye' and 'Kill Them All'.
-The band eventually split up in 1991 after Prism Records folded.
+But after gamely plugging away for a few more years the band eventually split up in 1991 after Prism Records folded.

 The band came together at school in Dumbarton in the West of Scotland.
 In 2003 they signed a recording contract and toured with much of the Rock royalty in the Thrash and Death Metal world.